FIVE PARCELS

 RISCHIAZZI

-Rischiazzi is comprised of three small blocks that closely hug the winecellar.
-An ancient faultline determines the soils, which range from the soft tuff nearest the cellar, planted to 1,500 bush-trained Cabernet vines, to the limestone rock farther away.
-This latter area, about one hectare, hosts a few rows of Petit Verdot as well.
+Rischiazzi is comprised of three small blocks that embrace the wine cellar.
+An ancient fault line determines the soils, which range from soft tuff nearest the cellar, planted to 1,500 bush-trained Cabernet vines, to the limestone rock farther away.